 The flip side of all this softness is that the boot is not very supportive, and we would not recommend this boot for hiking or use on technical trails.

 With a simple pull cord lacing system, this boot is one of the fastest to cinch tight and to pull off.
 Getting them on, however, is another matter.
 The fabric lining grabs onto your socks and slides down to gather under the heel.
 Since the lacing system doesn't allow the boot to open up wide, our testers struggled to get their feet comfortably in place.
 Lower volume feet fared better.

 Additionally, the removable footbed tends to pull out with your foot, meaning we were always adjusting the insole before wearing.
 Nonetheless, if you are looking for quick removal, the Momentum2 is one of the fastest.

 The Momentum2 out-performed many of the other boots in our traction tests, which was a big surprise.
 The ICEKISS dual-density rubber sole is sticky and grippy on slippery sidewalks and frozen patches of snow.
 Additionally, the deep lugs grab onto softer surfaces and snow with ease.
 For quick trips to the mailbox, errands around town, and short walks on the trail, this boot was a trusty fave when things got slippery.

-The Momentum2 is just $90.
+The Momentum2 is quite inexpensive.
 If you need a boot with good traction and warmth that is quick to take off, it's not a terrible value.
 It isn't the warmest boot, it doesn't protect from wet weather, and isn't the look for everyone.
 But this is a solid, warm winter boot perfect to wear after skiing, shoveling the sidewalks, or even in a snowball fight.